Adam Eli: Career

 Eli is the founder of Voices4, a nonviolent direct-action activist group committed to advancing global queer liberation.
 It was originally launched to protest the anti-gay violence in Chechnya and has since created international chapters in London and Berlin.
 He got his start in activism as a member of Gays Against Guns, ultimately managing their social media accounts.
 Eli has a large following on Instagram and says social media is an important tool in his activism.
 "Social media is one of the most important tools the resistance has.
 Social media is about self-expression, sharing information, crafting identity and community...If used effectively, the power of social media is limitless."

 Out magazine described Eli as "one of the most prominent young faces in a wave of contemporary activism not seen since ACT UP."
 He is known for his "signature pink yarmulke."
 Before beginning in activism, Eli worked in real estate.

 In 2019, a video Eli posted went viral showing him being followed and harassed on the street in New York City.
 “Stay in the closet...Make sure your closet is in another closet...this is not Judaism!" the unidentified man can be seen yelling.
 The video has been viewed over a million times and was shared by Mayor Bill De Blasio, who wrote, "There's no place for hate in this city."
-Eli said he felt compelled to share the video of the confrontation as a reminder that the struggle for LGBT rights isn't over.
+Eli said he felt compelled to share the video of the confrontation as a reminder that the struggle for LGBTQ rights isn't over.

 Eli currently serves as the Editor-in-chief of Gucci's queer zine, The Chime Zine.
 “Gender-based discrimination, oppression and violence take many different forms,” he says.
 “Having a global perspective is essential to the mission of Chime for Change and The Chime Zine."
 Chime for Change is a global campaign founded by Gucci in 2013 to convene, unite and strengthen the voices speaking out for gender equality.

 In June 2020, he published his first book, The New Queer Conscience, a part of Penguin Teen's "Pocket Change Collective Series" with Alok Vaid-Menon, Kimberly Drew, and Xiuhtezcatl Martinez.